normaberrones1/normaberrones1/README.md

 #### Design & Architecture:
 E/R Diagrams | Table Design | SOLID Principles

-I am passionate about writing clean, efficient, and maintainable code that scales.
-My goal is to collaborate with like-minded individuals and teams to create systems that deliver real value.
+I am passionate about writing clean, scalable, and maintainable code.
+I strive to deliver real value through thoughtful design and technical excellence.
+My goal is to collaborate with like-minded professionals, continuously learn, and contribute to projects that solve complex problems and drive innovation.

 # Continuous Learning & Growth